rstudio/tfprobability/README.md

 # tfprobability: R interface to TensorFlow Probability

-[TensorFlow Probability](https://www.tensorflow.org/probability/) is a library for statistical analysis and probabilistic computation built on top of TensorFlow.
+[TensorFlow Probability](https://www.tensorflow.org/probability/) is a library for statistical computation and probabilistic modeling built on top of TensorFlow.

 Its building blocks include a vast range of distributions and invertible